1. Master Your Breath Support

 • Oil valves daily with a high-quality piston or rotary valve oil.
 Apply a few drops and work the valve up and down.

 • For trombone, clean the outer slide every month using a pull-through cloth.
-Never use oil on the inner slide—use slide cream or a suitable lubricant.
+Never use oil on the inner slide; use slide cream or a suitable lubricant.
+Apply lubricant sparingly and evenly along the slide tubes.

 Annual Professional Servicing